 Scratches on interior surfaces not only look ugly, they can depreciate your car’s value when it’s time to trade-in.
 No driver wants to see their car’s cabin pockmarked with scratches, but luckily there are things you can do to remove or reduce them.

-In this guide, we offer practical steps and top tips on removing scratches from your car’s interior panels.
+In this guide, we offer practical steps and top tips for DIY car maintenance involving removing scratches from your car’s interior panels.

 How to Remove Scratches from a Car Interior